ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology.md

 object characteristics and properties of a system entity that is intended to interact and exchange data with other system entities remotely.
-How an objects’s characteristics are attested remotely and which characteristics are actually chosen to be attested varies with the requirements of the use cases, or-–in essence–-depends on the risk that is intended to be mitigated via RATS.
+How an objects’s characteristics are attested remotely and which characteristics are actually chosen to be attested varies with the requirements of the use cases, or -– in essence –- depends on the risk that is intended to be mitigated via RATS.
 Effectively, RATS are a vital tool to be used to increase the confidence in the level of trust of a system that is supposed to be a trusted system.

 In the remainder of this document a system that is capable to provide an appropriate amount of information about its integrity is considered to be a trustworthy system - or simply trustworthy.